bosoxfan3/Music-Streams-App/README.md

 # Music company take-home technical challenge

+# Background

+This app was made as a take home challenge for a music related app.
+As there is no proprietary data used and no references to said company, I've chosen to make the repo public.
+It showcases my proficiency with TypeScript, React, and Tailwind, as well as my ability to quickly utilize tools I was previously unfamiliar with (which in this case was HighCharts).

 Getting Started:

 1. Make sure you have NodeJS and npm installed on your local machine.